 1. DryBar Blonde Ale Brightening Shampoo

 One of the best purple shampoos is the DryBar Blonde Ale that shines and tones as it cleanses gently.
 Enforced with keratin and chamomile, the formula uses deep purple pigment to cool down your blonde color while boosting the health and strength of your hair.
-You can order a bottle from Sephora.
+You can order a bottle from Sephora, or Amazon.

 2. Amika Bust Your Brass Cool Blonde Shampoo

 Amika’s amusingly named blonde boosting purple shampoo enhances the color of your hair while boosting the shine and softness during each wash.
 Regardless of what your hair type is, your blonde hair will still be affected but can be repaired and protected with the nutrients, vitamins and amino acids included in the formula.
-Purchase a bottle from Sephora!
+Purchase a bottle from Sephora, or Amazon!

 3. Joico Color Balance Purple Shampoo